 Requests for accommodations will be considered after receipt of all required information.
-The Applicant Checklist, located in Section V of Form 1: Applicant Request for Test Accommodations, must be completed in its entirety and submitted with the application via the portal.
-The applicable items specified in the Applicant Checklist must be completed and submitted via the portal or postmarked on or before the filing deadline of the examination the applicant wishes to take.
+The Applicant Checklist, located in Section V of Form 1: Applicant Request for Test Accommodations, must be completed in its entirety and submitted with the application.
+The applicable items specified in the Applicant Checklist must be completed and postmarked on or before the filing deadline of the examination the applicant wishes to take.